-• TIE-BREAKING PROCEDURES - Postseason Games; Sudden Victory Overtime Procedure Semifinals and Finals games
+• Tournament Tie-Breaking Procedures; Sudden Victory Overtime Procedure

+Semifinals and Finals games

-- The teams will play one fifteen (15) minute sudden-victory overtime period. - If the score is still tied, the teams will change ends after a 2 minute intermission (substitutions are allowed) and a second fifteen (15) minute sudden-victory period will be played. - If the score still remains tied, all coaches, officials and team captains shall assemble at the halfway line to review the procedure for participating in penalty kicks.
+- o The teams will play one fifteen (15) minute sudden-victory overtime period. - o If the score is still tied, the teams will change ends after a 2 minute intermission (substitutions are allowed) and a second fifteen (15) minute sudden-victory period will be played. - o If the score still remains tied, all coaches, officials and team captains shall assemble at the halfway line to review the procedure for participating in penalty kicks.